-This will help you identify placements that support the child’s religious identity.
-Contributing to their sense of safety, belonging and wellbeing.
+This will help you identify care arrangements that support the child’s religious identity and help children in care to continue to meet their spiritual needs, contributing to their sense of safety, belonging and wellbeing.

 The religious makeup of Australia has shifted slowly over the past 50 years.
 The top three religious affiliations in Queensland at the time of the 2016 Census were: